PromptECO/clariform/README.md

 Clariform is available as prebuilt docker image distributed as a [github package](https://github.com/njordhov/clariform/pkgs/container/clariform).
-Docker can download and run the image for you.
+Docker will download and run the image for you.
 If you prefer to clone the repo and build your own, see the instructions in [BUILD.md](BUILD.md).

 ### Prerequisites